ietf-wg-spice/draft-ietf-spice-sd-cwt/draft-ietf-spice-sd-cwt.md

 When a blinded claim is a key in a map, its blinded claim hash is added to a `redacted_values` array claim in the CWT payload that is at the same level of hierarchy as the key being blinded.

-When blinding an individual item in an array, the value of the item is replaced with a dict containing only the special key "...".
+When blinding an individual item in an array, the value of the item is replaced with a CBOR map containing only the special key "...".

 ~~~ cddl
 redacted_element = { "...": any }